omvatten/qdiv/docs/_build/html/_sources/Subset and manipulate data.rst.txt

    subset.sequences(obj, svlist)

-Returns and object subsetted to the selected OTUs/ASVs.
+Returns an object subsetted to the selected OTUs/ASVs.

 *obj* is the object generated with files.load